ilaflott/5p02TeV_ppJetAnalysis/README.md

 started on 6/15/2016, ian laflotte

 The primary analysis folder for 5p02TeV_ppJetAnalysis.
 This analysis is built on code inherited from Raghav Kunnawalkam's RAA_5p02_code repository.
 Each folder represents a major arm of the analysis.
 Some are split into data/MC versions (e.g. readFiles, filelists), some not (e.g. DijetResponse).
+See below for notes regarding the use of scripts/code, goals, progress, etc.